lucasrbordignon/lucasrbordignon/README.md

-## I'm studying the fifth semester Bachelor in Computer Science (UNIFRAN).
+## I'm currently enrolled in the fifth semester of the Bachelor's program in Computer Science at UNIFRAN.
-Today, I'm Software Developer at UmPontoDois with 7 months of experience working with GeneXus, SQL Server and MySQL.
+At present, I hold the position of Software Developer at UmPontoDois, where I have amassed 12 months of professional experience working with GeneXus, SQL Server, and MySQL.
+My expertise extends across various technologies, encompassing:
-I have front-end experience, covering technologies such as:
-- HTML
-- CSS
-- Javascript

 - React JS
+- TypeScript
 - Tailwind
-- Git and GitHub
+- Git
+- Node.js

-My goal for the future is to work as a web developer.
+My primary objective is to pursue a career as a full-stack developer.

 <div align="center">
   <a href="https://github.com/lucasrbordignon">